moxiknox/clock/README.md

 * Every 1s
   * check if the state is fast, if so do not tick
   * tick up to 2 times ( once in the normal case, twice if the current state is slow)

+## Next steps

+Let this run for a week to make sure that it can keep accurate time.